larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 kitty is a terminal that I think is the best sort of default terminal on Linux.
 It's easy to use, GPU accelerated, fast enough and hassle free.
 It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do. konsole is included as a backup.
 If you want to use another terminal as your main, replace it.

+### ark
+ark is a KDE developed method to unzip archive files on your computer.
+"Optional" but you are going to want this.
+It supports various optional additions not included here like `7zip` and `unrar` to name two packages (.7Z and .RAR format support respectively).

 ---